Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Introduction

 is called an \emph{$n$-diagonal conjugacy class in $G$}.
 In topological groups, `large' (e.g., comeager) diagonal conjugacy classes often convey important information about the group's structure.
 For example, if $G$ is a Polish (i.e., separable and completely metrizable) topological group, and there exists a comeager $n$-diagonal conjugacy class in $G$ for every $n \geq 1$ (i.e., $G$ has \emph{ample generics}), the topology of $G$ is entirely determined by its algebraic structure (see \cite{KeRo}.)
 As a matter of fact, this is also true about various groups with a comeager $n$-diagonal conjugacy class only for $n=1$, e.g., the automorphism group $\Aut(\QQ)$ of the rational numbers.

 In the context of Polish groups, most of the research on large diagonal conjugacy classes is focused on non-archimedean groups, i.e., automorphism groups of countable structures (in the model-theoretic sense.)
 It is known that then there is a connection between the existence of comeager diagonal conjugacy classes, and the notion of weak amalgamation.
-This was first established by Ivanov \cite{Iv} for $\omega$-categorical structures, and later Kechris and Rosendal \cite{KeRo} proved a general characterization to the effect that the automorphism group of the \fra limit of a \fra class $\KK$ of finite structures has a comegaer $n$-diagonal conjugacy class if and only if the class $\KK_n$ of $n$-tuples of partial automorphisms of elements from $\KK$, has the joint embedding property JEP, and the weak amalgamation property WAP (see the next section for precise definitions.)
+This was first established by Ivanov \cite{Iv} for $\omega$-categorical structures, and later Kechris and Rosendal \cite{KeRo} proved a general characterization to the effect that the automorphism group of the \fra limit of a \fra class $\KK$ of finite structures has a comeager $n$-diagonal conjugacy class if and only if the class $\KK_n$ of $n$-tuples of partial automorphisms of elements from $\KK$, has the joint embedding property JEP, and the weak amalgamation property WAP (see the next section for precise definitions.)
 They also characterized the existence of an $n$-diagonal dense conjugacy class in terms of JEP.

-In fact, the Kechris-Rosendal characterization can be applied to every automorphism group $G$ of a countable structure $M$ because every such group can be realized as the automorphism group of a \fra limit $N$ that codes orbits of tuples in $M$.
-However, this new structure $N$ usually does not give any new insight into $G$ as compared with the original structure $M$, and so it is of limited help.
-In order to remove this difficulty, we generalize Kechris and Rosendal's results to all countable structures $M$, and all Polish groups of permutations of $M$ (not necessarily automorphisms), using a variant of the Banach-Mazure game introduced by Krawczyk and Kubi\`{s} \cite{KrKu}.
-In Theorem \ref{th:ComeagerN}, we show that for every countable structure $M$, Polish group $G \leq \Sym(M)$ of permutations of $M$ (with the product topology), and $n \geq 1$, $G$ has a comeager $n$-diagonal conjugacy class if and only if the family $\KK_{G,n}$, consisting of all $n$-tuples of $G$-extendable bijections between finitely generated substructures of $M$, has JEP and WAP.
+In fact, the Kechris--Rosendal characterization can be applied to every automorphism group $G$ of a countable structure $M$ because every such group can be realized as the automorphism group of a \fra limit $N$ that codes orbits of tuples in $M$.
+However, this new structure $N$ usually does not give any deeper insight into $G$ as compared with the original structure $M$, and so it is of limited help.
+In order to remove this difficulty, we generalize Kechris and Rosendal's results to all countable structures $M$, and all closed (equivalently: Polish) subgroups of $\Sym(M)$ (not necessarily automorphisms), using a variant of the Banach--Mazur game introduced by Krawczyk and Kubi\'{s} \cite{KrKu}.
+In Theorem \ref{th:ComeagerN}, we show that for every countable structure $M$, closed subgroup $G \leq \Sym(M)$ of permutations of $M$ (with the product topology), and $n \geq 1$, $G$ has a comeager $n$-diagonal conjugacy class if and only if the family $\KK_{G,n}$, consisting of all $n$-tuples of $G$-extendable bijections between finitely generated substructures of $M$, has JEP and WAP.
 Analogously (see Theorem \ref{th:DenseN}), $G$ has a dense $n$-diagonal conjugacy class if and only if $\KK_{G,n}$ has JEP.